 Exploration is one of the primary drivers of human nature.
 Even when we sleep, we are investigating our awareness.
 Our dreams are an exploration of our subconscious mind.
 So inward spiritual disciplines and outward practices are the tools that help us to fulfill this inherent need for exploration.
 (1)

 What Spiritual Exploration is About

-We use the terms spiritual and exploration to describe ancient processes which are used to investigate consciousness.
+We use the term “spiritual and exploration” to describe ancient processes used to investigate consciousness.
 We call them spiritual technologies because they enable us to investigate our spiritual nature.
 Let’s define the key terms we use to describe what we do.
 It will clarify how we use the words.

 “Through the ages, countless spiritual disciplines have urged us to look within ourselves and seek the truth.
 Part of that truth resides in a small, dark room — one we are afraid to enter.” — Matthew J. Pallamary

 There are two reasons we use the word spiritual to describe our mission and the purposes of these inner methods.
 First, to honor those who pioneered these methods.
 Second, these pioneers used spiritual language to describe their processes.
 We did not want to change the tradition or effectiveness of the methods.
-We keep the original form of the language maintains the integrity of the processes.
+We keep the original form of the language to maintain the integrity of the teaching.
 Besides, there is no need to change what already works.

 How Many Spiritual Disciplines Are There?

 What is a discipline?
 The term discipline relates to a specific branch of knowledge.
 It also means the practice of obedience or training people to obey.
 This latter point, obedience, is the main objective of Western religion.
 It is easy to get inward and outward spiritual disciplines mixed up because religion frames belief and faith as things of merit.